 by Cindy Tanzar

 This soup was my answer to Olive Garden's Zuppa Toscana.
-I always loved that soup, but this is a much healthier, low glycemic version.
-It has a very rich tasting broth that is much more satisfying than boxed chicken broth.
+I always loved that soup, but this is a much healthier, low-glycemic version.
+It has a very rich tasting broth that is much more satisfying than boxed chicken broth, however, you can certainly use organic chicken broth, as well.
 Don't throw out your chicken bones after a meal!
 Place them into a bag in the freezer until you have enough to make broth.
 I use so much broth that I like to purchase prepackaged chicken bones from Our Father's Farm in Gretna, VA.
 I know the quality of all their products is amazing, which makes all our food taste so much better.
+This recipe makes 4 servings and covers protein, vegetable and 1/2 a fat for one meal.

 Four links Italian chicken sausage (casing removed and cut into medium-sized chunks)